pramnora/Vue-js/README.md

 PRE-REQUISITES: HTML/CSS/JAVASCRIPT

-It is normal to have already learned the main 3 web page building technologies:
+It is normal to have already learned the main 3 web page building technologies:-

 - HTML
 - CSS
 - Javascript

 ...before attempting to go learn how to use any Javascript framework; because the Javascript framework itself was built to go on top of these.

 VUE VERSIONS